-The work of organisations working in humanitarian emergencies such as armed conflicts, other situations of violence, situations of forced displacement within and across national borders, migration, natural disasters, and epidemics is essential for the protection of life, integrity, and dignity of the vulnerable persons involved.
-This work requires the collection and processing of a great deal of, often highly sensitive, personal data.
-To deal with humanitarian emergencies, it is in many cases necessary for personal data to flow between the concerned countries.
+The work of international and non-governmental organisations in humanitarian emergencies such as armed conflicts and other situations of violence, forced displacement, large migration flows, natural disasters and epidemics is essential for the protection of life, integrity, and dignity of vulnerable persons.
+Conducting such work frequently requires the collection and processing of a great deal of personal data, which is often highly sensitive.
+With this in mind, the Handbook explores the data protection concerns that humanitarian organisations face in their work, especially when deploying innovative technology.

 Copyright © Brussels Privacy Hub